Codecademy/docs/content/ai/concepts/neural-networks/terms/learning-rate-scheduling/learning-rate-schedule.md

 -Learning rate is a mathematical constant chosen as hyperparameter for training a neural network model.
 Learning rate scales the difference between expected and predicted outcomes as determined by the optimization algorithm, thus directly impacting the process of [backpropagation](https://www.codecademy.com/resources/docs/ai/neural-networks/backpropagation). .

-- Higher Learning Rates will cause your neural network to make larger adjustments, which can be more time-efficient but tend to be volatile and unpredictable.
-This will cause the predictions of your network to oscillate without converging to the desired maxima or minima of the optimization problem.
+- A large learning rate causes a neural network to make larger adjustments.
+This can be more time-efficient but tends to be volatile and unpredictable.
+Thus, a high learning rate causes the predictions of a neural network model to oscillate without converging to a desired maxima or minima for any optimization problem.

 - Lower Learning Rates will allow your network to converge to a relative maxima or minima, but may also give you an unwelcome introduction to the Vanishing Gradient Problem, in which changes made in [Backpropagation](https://www.codecademy.com/resources/docs/ai/neural-networks/backpropagation) are exceedingly small, paralyzing the network.